 Guide Summary: Understanding Free Streaming Services

-For the purposes of this guide, I individually reviewed 10 free streaming services.
-I downloaded each of their products and consumed content via web, phone, tablet and television streaming device.
-I took notes on things like content library, ease of signup, availability of apps, user interface and the volume of commercials you’ll endure.
+With those expectations in mind, I reviewed several free streaming services.
+I downloaded each of their products and consumed content via web, phone, tablet and television streaming devices.
+I took notes on the content library, ease of sign-up, availability of apps, user interface and the volume of commercials.

-In addition to this guide, I’d encourage you to visit the individual Team Clark reviews for these services (linked below) to ensure that you’re making the right choices for your household.
+In addition to this guide, I’d encourage you to visit the individual Team Clark reviews for these services (linked below) to ensure that you’re making the best choices for your needs.

 Best Free Streaming Services for Movies and TV

 Below is a list of 15 free streaming services that could help you replace cable TV.

 But the right combination of these free services could help you stay entertained while keeping your wallet happy.
 Read on to see which services I recommend for each type of streamer.

 |Crackle||Strong selection of hit movies||Lack of live TV options||Crackle Review||Crackle Official Site|

 |DistroTV||App has quick load times and is easy to navigate.||On-demand content is underwhelming.||DistroTV Review||DistroTV Official Site|

 |Freebie TV||Blend of live and on-demand content||Weak on-demand library||Freebie TV Review||Freebie TV Official Site|

 |Freevee (formerly IMDb TV)||Amazon-backed content collection||Hidden in Prime Video on some apps.||Freevee Review||Freevee Official Site|